 We are pleased to introduce a new initiative for the Journal.
 Visual abstracts will now be available for selected published articles.
 They will provide the reader with quick and easy access to relevant and topical content.
 You can view them through the Society’s social media (Twitter, Facebook & Instagram).

-If you qualify to have the article processing charge covered you must get the Institutional Membership code IN ADVANCE and use it during the initial submission process.
+Kindly note that you must use the Institutional Membership code during the initial submission process.
 There is no other reimbursement method available.

 Submit A Manuscript

 Guidelines on BMC’s 3-Step Submission Process / Submission Portal – click here.

 A “How-to-Guide” on what you need to know to successfully submit an article to the Journal – PDF

 Dr. Chepeha is a staff physician at the University Health Network and a Professor in the Department of Otolaryngology at the University of Toronto; he is also an Adjunct Professor at the University of Michigan.
 He currently serves on a number of administrative committees locally and internationally, such as the American Head and Neck Society Head and Neck Reconstruction Committee and the NRG Oncology Head and Neck Cancer General Committee and Surgical Subcommittee.
 Dr. Chepeha’s research interests relate to clinical and translational questions in head and neck oncology and microvascular reconstructive surgery, with a particular focus on clinical trials, epidemiology, and multidisciplinary, prospective clinical research.
 He is extensively published with over 150 papers in peer-reviewed journals.